OmarEmaraDev/python_document_indexer/README.md

   ACTION
-    index     Compute the index and term document matrix for collection. query     Query the documents that includes the input phrase. rank      Rank the documents according to similarity to the input phrase. dump      Dump the positional index for collection.
+    index     Compute the index and term document matrix for collection. query     Query the documents that includes the input phrase.
+And sort based on cosine similarity. dump      Dump the positional index for collection.
 ```

 Index:

 ```
-usage: python -m indexer index [-h] [COLLECTION]
+usage: python -m indexer index [-h] [--no-stop-words] [COLLECTION]

 Compute the index and term document matrix for collection.

 positional arguments:
   COLLECTION           The path to the directory containing the document collection.
 Defaults to the curent working directory.

 options:
-  -h, --help  show this help message and exit
+  -h, --help           show this help message and exit --no-stop-words, -n  Do not remove stop words.
 ```

 Query: